longtqb04/longtqb04/README.md

+A guy who is rabidly curious on everything in life.
+Dream to become a software developer.

 - 👋 Hi, I’m @longtqb04
-- 🌱 I’m currently learning Computer Science at Ho Chi Minh City University of Technology
+- 🌱 I’m a junior in Computer Science at Ho Chi Minh City University of Technology, VNU-HCM
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
-- tranquocbaolong2004@gmail.com / long.tran041102@hcmut.edu.vn / 0904051758
+- tranquocbaolong2004@gmail.com / long.tran041102@hcmut.edu.vn / +84904051758
 - 😄 Pronouns: he/him

 <!---